 University scholarships and all federally funded financial aid are restricted to United States citizens and eligible non-citizens as defined by the U.S. Department of Education and the U.S. Department of Homeland Security.

 If work-study is offered in your financial aid award package, the amount of work-study shown is the maximum amount of money you can expect to earn during the academic year.
-Earnings are paid directly to you based on hours worked, and cannot be credited to your account for satisfaction of University fees.
+Earnings are paid directly to you based on hours worked, and cannot be credited to your account for the satisfaction of University fees.
+Students are only allowed to work 20 hours per week and cannot exceed the allotted semester award amount (funding limits).
+Students need to review the handbook to review their rights and responsibilities.

 Disbursement of this aid, except work-study earnings, will be in the form of direct credit to your student account.
 Any credit balances created as a result of this aid will be disbursed according to guidelines established by the Accounts Receivables office.
 Generally, refund checks are available each Wednesday for aid posted through the previous Friday.